 Process capability is restricted, to an extent.
 The suggestion was that the maximum thickness of materials was about 12 mm.
-You can remove the honeycomb base and increase this dimension but you’re effectively restricted to sheet based materials.
+You can remove the honeycomb base and increase this dimension, but you are effectively restricted to sheet based materials.
 This might not be a major issue when you look at Glowforge’s target market.
-In some of their literature they recommend that for the best possible results, you don’t go above 6mm.
+In some of their literature they recommend that for the best possible results, you do not go above 6mm.

 The camera system is cute and does exactly what it says on the tin.
-It’ll be invaluable for users who wish to point and fire and would not be able to format manually.
-We only saw vector based files being processed during the exhibition so we were unable to see how the product copes with png files etc. The jury’s still out on this one.
+It will be invaluable for users who wish to point and fire, and would not be able to format manually.
+We only saw vector based files being processed during the exhibition, so we were unable to see how the product copes with png files etc. The jury’s still out on this one.

 We still had more questions…